 In 2013 we started our outreach programme helping villages with the provision of clean water, electricity and building materials.
 We work with other Laos organisations to provide emergency aid such as bedding and food supplies.
 We hope that in soon our Laos teachers will be able hold classes in the villages near Luang Prabang.

-It’s 2016 and there are still many people that need our help.
+Now there are still many people that need our help.
 We have plans to start a vocational training programme for the many young people that could not go to school and are unable to find work as they did not have skills.

 To do this we must have more money!
 Please help us.
 We promise to spend every penny in Laos helping the poor.